simsimsword2/HiredKnight/usabilitytest.md

 <b>As pdf:</b>
 - [HiredKnightTest_Wireframe.pdf](pdfs/HiredKnightTest_Wireframe.pdf)

+## Test 1 Results

+### First Testrun

+Test user:  Ella Froese\
+Test date:  15.07.2021\
+Observation:\
+The test user immediately knew where to navigate to and was able to navigate through the website from the beginning to the end of the task.
+There was no hesitating and the order has been successfully placed.

+Test user comment:\
+"It was easy to navigate and also button placement was good."

+### Second Testrun

+Test user:  Patrick Jurt\
+Test date:  15.07.2021\
+Observation:\
+The test user nagivated through the website without any struggles.
+He instantly knew where to press and was successfull at ordering.

+Test user comment:\
+"Everything was clear and it was easy to navigate.
+As soon colors and a more detailed design is made it will be even easier."

 # Usability Test 2

 This Test is not optimal for testing because the user is more or less guided through the test completely.
 It tells the user exactly what to to and that is a kind of influence.